Binary-Kitchen/SolderingTutorial/NibblePegDIP/README.md

   - aliexpress.com (Search for "rgb led flash 3mm", take the ones with only two legs and 3V)

 ### Copyright
-CC-BY-SA 4.0 - Timo Schindler
+CC-BY-SA 4.0 - Binary Kitchen